Fursham/ponder/README.md

 * Scans for NMD-inducing features on coding RNAs from various sources:
   * Most transcript annotation databases
   * Custom transcript annotation (GTF) generated from RNA-seq experiemnts
-* Predict coding region (CDS) on custom-generated GTF annotation using reference CDS as guide
+* Predicts coding region (CDS) on custom-generated GTF annotation using reference CDS as guide
-* Match chromosome levels and gene_id levels between query and reference GRanges object
+* Matches chromosome levels and gene_id levels between query and reference GRanges object
-* Resize start and end of GRanges object containing exons of transcripts
+* Resizes start and end of transcript-organized GRanges object
 * *In development*
-  * Analyze alternative segments between query and reference transcripts
+  * *Analyze alternative segments between query and reference transcripts*
-  * Analyze uORFs and uATGs on a list of coding mRNAs
+  * *Analyze uORFs and uATGs on a list of coding mRNAs*